-I know.
-Phrasal verbs are ALWAYS a challenge.
+Phrasal verbs are certainly a challenge.

-- Look over
+- to look over

 10 English Phrasal Verbs with Look